Find a Job Now

 Investing in People with Austin Area Urban League

-As an employer deeply committed to advancing economic opportunity, the Austin Area Urban League (AAUL) has successfully partnered with Workforce Solutions Capital Area to grow its team, invest in emerging talent, and support meaningful career pathways.
+As an employer deeply committed to advancing economic opportunity, the Austin Area Urban League (AAUL) has successfully partnered with Workforce Solutions Capital Area (WFS) to grow its team, invest in emerging talent, and support meaningful career pathways.
 By leveraging Reverse Referrals, Subsidized Employment, and On-the-Job Training, AAUL has strengthened its workforce while modeling best practices in inclusive hiring and skill development.

 For mission-driven employers like AAUL, it’s essential to bring in staff who align with both the organization’s values and its community impact goals.
 Traditional recruitment methods can sometimes leave key roles unfilled if the right candidates aren’t actively applying.

-AAUL embraced the Reverse Referral model—referring strong candidates directly to WFS Capital Area to be screened for eligibility and supported through subsidized employment services—to close this gap.
+AAUL embraced the Reverse Referral model—referring strong candidates directly to WFS to be screened for eligibility and supported through subsidized employment services—to close this gap.
 This approach ensures they can move forward with hiring individuals they’ve already identified as valuable additions to their team.

 Through Reverse Referrals, AAUL referred six candidates, resulting in five hires through the Subsidized Employment program.
 These placements provided immediate support to the organization while reducing wage costs during the initial training period.
 Two of those employees transitioned into On-the-Job Training—a clear indication of AAUL’s commitment to long-term workforce development.